 COBRA ALTERNATIVE: Alternatively, a Retiree could choose to continue current coverage for self and covered Dependents under COBRA as described in Section 4.
 The Retiree's COBRA rights are waived if the Retiree elects Retiree Medical coverage.
-However, the Retiree can continue dental coverage for self and covered Dependent under COBRA while electing Retiree medical coverage.

-Section 4 CONTINUATION OF COVERAGE -COBRA AND CONVERSION RIGHTS
+Section 4 CONTINUATION OF COVERAGE - COBRA AND CONVERSION RIGHTS